ExcaliburZero/muse-gestures/README.md

 # Muse Gestures
-Muse Gestures is a Java library for handing Muse gestures.
-It includes an interface and server class which allow you to create classes which will automatically have certain methods called when Muse gestures are performed.
+Muse Gestures is a Java library used for recognizing specific gestures using a Muse headband.
+It includes an interface and server class which allow you to create classes which will automatically have certain methods called when gestures are performed.

 ```
 public class MuseCar implements MuseGestures {